-- Delirium Collaborative - The delirium collaborative is developing educational materials for patients, families, and clinical teams to assist with recognizing early signs of delirium in order to initiate interventions and supports sooner. - Ministry of Health: A Plan for Connected and Convenient Care: - Care for seniors and those needing long-term care (LTC) continues to be a priority for the Ministry and OH - Some of these changes will happen immediately to address pressing issues, while others will be phased in over the months and years ahead - It will be important that KW4 continues to advocate for improvements for our community. - In their plan released February 2, 2023, progress to date and upcoming work related to seniors was shared including: - Over \$1 billion is being invested over the next three years to assist families who rely on home care including expanding access to home care services and recruiting and training more home care workers. - Working with Ontario Health Teams and home and community care providers to establish new home and community care programs. - Expanding the Community Paramedicine program to help people with seniors live independently at home, where they want to be, by providing home visits for a range of services, including increasing assessments and referrals to local community services, such as home care. - Expanding palliative care services in local communities and adding new hospice beds.
+• Ministry of Health: A Plan for Connected and Convenient Care:

+- Care for seniors and those needing long-term care (LTC) continues to be a priority for the Ministry and OH so it will be important that KW4 continues to advocate for improvements for our community. - In the Plan for Connected and Convenient Care, released February 2, 2023, current and future provincial investments were highlighted: - expanding access to home care services and recruiting and training more home care workers. - Working with Ontario Health Teams and home and community care providers to establish new home and community care programs. - Expanding the Community Paramedicine program to help people with seniors live independently at home, where they want to be, by providing home visits for a range of services, including increasing assessments and referrals to local community services, such as home care. - Expanding palliative care services in local communities and adding new hospice beds.